AaltoSciComp/scicomp-docs/triton/usage/general.rst

 guide <http://slurm.schedmd.com/mpi_guide.html>`__.

-Triton has several generations of different architectures, as of Oct 2016 we have Opterons along with  Westmere, IvyBridge and Haswell Xeons.
-They have different number on CPU cores per node: 12 for Opterons and Westmere, 20 on IvyBridge and 24 on Haswell.
+Triton has several generations of different architectures, as of Oct 2018 we have Westmere, IvyBridge, Haswell, and Broadwell Xeons.
+They have different number on CPU cores per node: 12 for Westmere, 20 on IvyBridge, 24 on Haswell, and 28 on Broadwell.

 Submit a small MPI job
 ^^^^^^^^^^^^^^^^^^^^^^